Jul 22, 2022

 Struggling with website vs. web application dilemma?
 Both allow you to reach your audience online.
 Both let you showcase your services and products.
 And best of all, both help you transform users into loyal customers or clients.

 Which one is the right choice for your business then?
 This quick comparison guide will help you make an informed decision.
-We will explain how to tell website and web app apart and choose the option that best fits your specific business needs.
+We will explain how a website differs from a web app and how to choose the option that best fits your specific business needs.
 So that you could put your money where your opportunities are.
+You will learn about:

 What is a website?